Voter suppression

-Voter suppression is the discouragement or prevention of specific groups of people from voting or registering to vote.
+Voter suppression is the effort to limit the capacity of a group to register, vote, or cast an effective ballot.
 It is distinguished from political campaigning in that campaigning attempts to change likely voting behavior by changing the opinions of potential voters through persuasion and organization, activating otherwise inactive voters, or registering new supporters.
 Voter suppression, instead, attempts to gain an advantage by reducing the turnout of certain voters.
 Suppression is an anti-democratic tactic associated with authoritarianism.

 The tactics of voter suppression range from changes that increase voter fatigue, to intimidating or harming prospective voters.

 Impact

-Some argue the term 'voter suppression' downplays the harm done when voices are not reflected in an election, calling for terms like 'vote destruction' that accounts for the permanence of each vote not being cast.
-Making it harder to vote for people who have been given the right, can lead to voter fatigue.
-Skewing the electorate jeopardizes the wisdom of the crowd, and the decision-making benefits it brings.
+Some argue the term "voter suppression" downplays the harm done when voices are not reflected in an election, calling for terms like "vote destruction" that accounts for the permanence of each vote not being cast.
+Making it harder to vote for people who have been given the right can lead to voter fatigue.
+Skewing the electorate jeopardizes the wisdom of the crowd and the decision-making benefits it brings.
 Suppression does not require intent.
 Analyzing the turnout of eligible voters provides a partial way to study cumulative voter suppression impacts under specific conditions, though other avenues such as election subversion, gerrymandering, and corruption, cannot always be captured by voter turnout metrics.
 Additionally, some of the rules that end up suppressing votes can also be used as a pretext for throwing out votes, even when voter fraud is extremely rare.